The Anything Goes book is the core of my writing practice. And I believe it’s the key to inspiring young people to write.

 Anything Goes is the first video in my Young Writers’ StorySchool program for a reason.
 Without a daily Anything Goes practice over the past twenty years, I wouldn’t have written fifteen or so books, I wouldn’t have a career.
 I wouldn’t have had the chance to explore my past, create my present or imagine my future.
 And I wouldn’t have found my voice as a writer.

 I dare you to watch the Anything Goes video, do the ‘I remember…’ writing prompt and start your own Anything Goes book.
-Who knows where it might lead… The video is free with a downloadable activity sheet on the front page at www.youngwritersstoryschool.com.
-Creating a login only takes a couple of seconds.
-If you have any problems, you can also access the video on my Facebook page.
+Who knows where it might lead… The video is free with a downloadable activity sheet on the front page at www.youngwritersstoryschool.com. or you can watch it on YouTube below.